viperproject/gobra-book/src/04/behavioral.md

 Gobra checks that `Alpha16` is a behavioral subtype of `Color` only when needed, that is, when an value of interface type has `Alpha16` as its underlying type.
 For example, this occurs when we assign a value to a variable of interface type or pass an argument to a function with an in-parameter of interface type.

-The following client verifies since the postcondition of `Alpha16`'s `RGBA` is equivalent to the postcondition of the interface method.
+The following client verifies because the postcondition of `Alpha16`'s `RGBA` is equivalent to the postcondition of the interface method.
 ``` go verifies
 {{#include ./behavioral.go:client1}}
 ```